-- 1. In Formats one and two, each data-name must refer to an elementary numeric item, except that in Format two each item following GIVING can be either an elementary numeric item or an elementary numeric edited. - 2.
-Each literal must be a numeric literal. - 3.
+- 2. Each literal must be a numeric literal. - 3.
 The maximum size of each operand is 18 digits.
-If all operands, excluding those following the word GIVING, were to be superimposed upon each other, aligned by their implied decimal points, their composite could not exceed 18 decimal digits in length. - 4.
-In Format three, elementary items under group name identifier-1 are added to and stored into the corresponding elementary items under group name identifier-2.
+If all operands, excluding those following the word GIVING, were to be superimposed upon each other, aligned by their implied decimal points, their composite should not exceed 18 decimal digits in length. - 4.
+In Format three, identifier-1 and identifier-2 must be group names.
+Elementary items under identifier-1 are added to and stored into the likenamed elementary items under identifier-2.